How do I contact you?

 Where can I get your books and album?

-My books are available through Createspace, Amazon, and Barnes & Noble.
+My paperbacks are available through Createspace, Amazon, and Barnes & Noble.

 My album is available through iTunes, CDbaby, Spotify, and YouTube Music.